anubhabghosh/pdanse/README.md

 ## Evaluation

 Once files are created, the evaluation can be done by calling the script in `/tests/test_models_with_danse.py`.
 Paths to model files and log files should be edited in the script directly.
 The results can be visualized using Jupyter notebooks found in `analysis_ipynbs/`

+[ ] TODO: More updates to the repository description is in progress